asset allocation strategy featured image showing different strategies

 Introduction

-I know that sounds like an exaggeration.
-But research consistently shows that asset allocation, i.e., how you split your portfolio between stocks, bonds, and other assets, explains more of your long-term returns than any individual fund you pick.
+Research consistently shows that asset allocation, how you split your portfolio between stocks, bonds, and other assets, explains more of your long-term returns than any individual fund you pick.
+This guide breaks it down simply, no jargon, no predictions, just a clear explanation of what the strategy means, what simple ETF portfolios look like in practice, and why keeping it straightforward tends to win over time.

 What Is Asset Allocation?
 (And Why It Matters More Than Stock Picking)

-Asset allocation is how you divide your investment portfolio between different asset classes — primarily stocks and bonds.
+Asset allocation is how you divide your investment portfolio between different asset classes, primarily stocks and bonds.

 That’s it.
 Sounds simple, right?
 But this single decision has more impact on your long-term results than almost anything else you do as an investor.